soniah/gsnmpgo/README.md

   repeated getnexts are being done ie like snmp v1.
 The gsnmp C library doesn't implement GETBULK directly, my intention is to write the C code to do it.

-* Query() to have extra parameters added, to allow these properties to be set: retries, timeout, nonrep (getbulk), maxrep (getbulk)

 * testing is still a WIP (work in progress)

 License